zackjsorensen/startup/notes.md

   padding-right: 20px;}
   // puts the h1s on the same line, floated to left of the parent, with 20px between them all

+## Javascript
+    Inspired by Scheme, Interpreted, Dynamically typed
+    How can I use the browser debugging console
+    Print out to terminal: console.log('string')
+    Use a script tag in head to reference the script
+    Or can write it into the html
+    f12 for debugger in browser